Camp Northway: Camp Northway today

 Camp Northway is now owned by Brookes Prewitt with Camp Wendigo, a tripping outpost for boys.
 Described as a "wilderness camp for girls", it takes 50 campers at a time – about 150 over the course of a season, from July 1 to August 19.
 A family camp is run for approximately one week at the end of camp.
 It still has no electricity or running water, has a single wood-burning stove, and takes pride in its closeness to its rugged roots.

+Camp activities

+A teacher specializing in psychology in Rochester, N.Y., Fannie Case believed that the ideals of canoe-tripping—friendliness, lending a helping hand, and creative adaptation in a group—was a template for life in camp and throughout adulthood.
+Canoe trips have remained as the focal point of life at Camp Northway.
+Campers embark on a canoe trip once every two weeks, in lengths varying from one night, to 15 days depending on age.
+Canoe trips at Northway vary in size, but typically include two staff members and four campers.
+Canoe trips embark at various times throughout the summer.

+While in camp, campers engage in various activities, including swimming, canoeing, kayaking, sailing and nature.
+Campers are able to earn levels in these activities, working towards levels for the duration of their time at camp.